-In particular, we extend the unified analysis of DG methods developed for elliptic problems presented by \citet{Arnold2002} to the VEF equations to derive analogues of the interior penalty (IP), second method of Bassi and Rebay (BR2), Minimal Dissipation Local Discontinuous Galerkin (MDLDG), and continuous finite element (CG) techniques.
+In particular, we extend the unified analysis of DG methods developed for elliptic problems presented by \citet{Arnold2002} to the VEF equations to derive analogs of the interior penalty (IP), second method of Bassi and Rebay (BR2), minimal dissipation local Discontinuous Galerkin (MDLDG), and continuous finite element (CG) techniques.
 We show that the IP and BR2 VEF methods are effectively preconditioned by the subspace correction method from \citet{Pazner2021} and that Algebraic Multigrid (AMG) is effective for the CG and MDLDG discretizations. \citet{dima_dfem} also applied DG techniques to the VEF equations but they discretize the first-order form of the VEF equations and only consider lowest-order elements in one dimension.
 We note that our CG operator is equivalent to extending the continuous finite element VEF discretization in \cite{two-level-independent-warsa} to multiple dimensions, arbitrary-order, and curved meshes.

 The paper proceeds as follows.
 First, we describe the VEF method analytically and discuss iterative schemes to solve the coupled transport-VEF system.
 Then, we provide background on representing high-order meshes and finite element solutions and present the mathematical notation that will be used in the remainder of the paper.
 We derive the extension of the unified framework for DG to the VEF equations.
-The IP, BR2, MDLDG, and CG VEF discretizations are derived from this framework.
-Section \ref{sec:subspace} discusses the design and analysis of the subspace correction preconditioners, and extends their analysis to the case of non-symmetric linear systems.
-We next give computational results.
-We show that all the methods presented achieve high-order accuracy on curved meshes through the method of manufactured solutions, preserve the thick diffusion limit both on orthogonal and a severely distorted curved mesh, and are effective on the linearized, steady-state crooked pipe problem, a challenging proxy problem from TRT, in both outer fixed-point iterations and inner linear solver iterations.
-We also present a parallel weak scaling study for the IP discretization which demonstrates the scalability of the algorithm out to 1152 processors and 10 million VEF scalar flux unknowns.
-Finally, we give conclusions and recommendations for future work.
+The IP, BR2, MDLDG, and CG VEF discretizations are derived from this framework. \S \ref{sec:subspace} discusses the design and analysis of subspace correction preconditioners and extends their analysis to the case of non-symmetric linear systems.